Do you ever feel like you’ve got so much to do but not enough time?

 An obvious one, maybe, but it’s probably the easiest therapeutic thing you can do.
-A lot of people try meditating and it hasn’t worked for them, but hear me out.
+A lot of people are a bit freaked out by meditating, but hear me out.

 I don’t mean sitting on the floor with candles and chanting.
 I just mean stopping, and focusing on your breathing to calm your racing mind.

 Get yourself comfortable, place your hands either side of your ribcage and just breathe in as deeply as you can.
 Feel your hands move as your lungs expand.
 Hold it for a second, then let it go.

 Slowing your breathing takes you right out of the biological stress response.

 I count my breaths until I lose focus.
 Eventually I’ll feel less tense and my thoughts become less “omgomgomgomg”.
 You can do this anytime, anywhere.

 Fresh air is unbelievable when you’re feeling upset or anxious.
 I don’t know why; maybe there’s a scientific reason.